transdigiware/blockchain/howto/ibp-console-organizations.md

   1. Create a signing certificate and private key for each admin identity.
   2. Provide the signing certificate of each admin identity in the MSP definition.
   3. Add the identity to your console wallet.
-The nodes or channels created by the console uses the certificates from the MSP to check who is a valid administrator.
+The nodes or channels that are created by the console uses the certificates from the MSP to check who is a valid administrator.
 As a result, the same signing certificate and private key pair that you used to add an admin cert to the MSP needs to be stored inside your console wallet.

   You can use the **Create MSP definition** panel to complete these actions for one of your admin identities.
 After you select your root CA, complete the following steps in the **Generate organization admin certificate** section:
-  1. Enter the Enroll ID and Enroll secret of an admin identity registered with your root CA. After you enter the Enroll ID and Enroll secret, choose a name to display the identity in your console wallet.
+  1. Enter the Enroll ID and Enroll secret of an admin identity that is registered with your root CA. After you enter the Enroll ID and Enroll secret, choose a name to display the identity in your console wallet.
   2. Click **Generate**.
-This will generate a certificate and private key and automatically add the keys to your console wallet.
-You can then find your admin identity in your wallet by using the name you selected on this panel.
-These keys are only stored in your browser local storage, therefore if you change browsers, they will not be in your console wallet.
+This generates a certificate and private key and automatically add the keys to your console wallet.
+You can then find your admin identity in your wallet by using the name that you selected on this panel.
+These keys are only stored in your browser local storage.
+Therefore, if you change browsers, they will not be in your console wallet.
 You will need to export the identity from your original browser and import them into the console wallet of your new browser.
-  3. Then click **Export** to download the key pair to your file system and secure them.
+  3. Then, click **Export** to download the key pair to your file system and secure them.

 - The **Administrators (Optional)** section of the side panel contains the signing certificates keys of your admins.
-The certificate you generated by using the **Generate organization admin certificate** section can be found in the first row of the **admin certificate** field.
+The certificate that you generated by using the **Generate organization admin certificate** section can be found in the first row of the **admin certificate** field.
 If you want to use multiple admin identities to operate your network, you can paste the certificates of additional node or organization admins into **admin certificate** fields.

 Because your admin certs are passed to your nodes and channels by using the MSP definition, you need ensure that each of your node and org admin certificates are stored in the MSP.
 When you use the console to create an orderer, peer, or channel, you need to **Associate** one of the identities you exported in your console wallet with the admin certificates that were provided to the MSP definition.
-When you encounter an **Associate identity** section or panel, select an identity you generated and saved to the wallet when creating the MSP definition.
+When you encounter an **Associate identity** section or panel, select an identity that you generated and saved to the wallet when creating the MSP definition.

 After you have selected your root CA, MSP ID, and created your admin certs, click **Create MSP definition** to create the MSP definition.
 It is now listed as an organization in the Organizations tab.
 You will use the MSP definition when you deploy your nodes and join a blockchain consortium.

 ## Updating an organization MSP definition
 {: #ibp-console-govern-update-msp}

-It is possible that you will need to update an organization MSP definition, such as the display name or the certificates that are included inside the MSP.
+It is possible that you need to update an organization MSP definition, such as the display name or the certificates that are included inside the MSP.

-It is recommended that you do not change the `msp_id` field as this could cause breaking changes to your network.
+It is recommended that you do not change the `msp_id` field as this might cause breaking changes to your network.
 {: important}

 - Simply export the existing MSP definition from the **Organizations** tab and edit the generated JSON file to modify the display name, the existing certificates, or add new certificates.